 Seeking family trust services?
 Contact us online or call (424) 383-8445 today for a consultation.

 What Are the Most Common Types of Family Trusts?

 Some of the more popular family Trusts are:

-- Qualified domestic Trust, which is appropriate where one of the spouses is not a U.S. citizen; this Trust essentially mimics the unlimited marital deduction (which is not extended to non-U.S. citizens) and defers the payment of Estate tax until both spouses die.
+The qualified domestic Trust is appropriate where one of the spouses is not a U.S. citizen; this Trust essentially mimics the unlimited marital deduction (which is not extended to non-U.S. citizens) and defers the payment of Estate tax until both spouses die.

 This is not an exclusive list of the type of Trusts available to married couples.
-The Trust that best fits each set of circumstances will depend on the specific family dynamic, the extent of assets, and the inheritance goals sought to be accomplished, and the circumstances of the intended beneficiaries.
+The Trust that best fits each set of circumstances will depend on the specific family dynamic, the extent of assets, the inheritance goals sought to be accomplished, and the circumstances of the intended beneficiaries.